microsoft/sfs-client/API.md

 A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`, `DeliveryOptimizationData`.
 These data types provide `noexcept` methods to interact with member data.

+The `DeliveryOptimizationData` class exposes the CatalogId (also known as Content Id) data element though `GetCatalogId()`, which uniquely identifies a content to be downloaded.
+Other DO properties may be present in the opaque map exposed through `GetProperties()`.
+This is a map of property name by JSON dump of the property value.
+Refer to the Delivery Optimization API documentation to use certain types of properties.
+The SFS Service reserves the right to add/remove key pairs without changing the API version.